 90% overall student satisfaction for the Department of History and Welsh History (NSS 2020).

 99% of our graduates were in work or further study within 6 months, 6% more than Historical & Philosophical studies graduates nationally (HESA 2018*)

 The Cultural Heritage Studies course has a strong history component and allows you to combine an interest in history with practical and theoretical understandings of how information is valued and utilised in all walks of life – historical, educational and social.
 Offered jointly by the Department of History and Welsh History and the Department of Information Studies, this degree draws upon our established strengths in professional training in information and library studies, archives and records management, alongside History and Welsh History.

 You will receive training in the management and use of information, heritage resources, archives and records in both digital and physical formats.
 You’ll also develop skills in the application of information technology in this field.
 This degree scheme promotes your ability to conduct research, to investigate and analyse, and to articulate your ideas.

-Opportunities at Aberystwyth for students of Cultural Heritage Studies include:
+Opportunities for students of Cultural Heritage Studies at Aberystwyth include:

 - being taught by experts in their field.

 Department of History and Welsh History lecturers are all qualified to PhD level, and most also have a PGCHE.